-Don't try to force food down.
+- Take small sips – don’t try to force food down.
 Sip small amounts of liquid as often as possible.
 Try flat dry ginger ale, cold flat lemonade, weak cordial, or cold apple or orange juice.

 Insulin is a hormone that controls the amount of sugar in the blood.
 Diabetes, or high blood sugar levels, can occur if your pancreas is not making enough insulin.
 This is why some people develop diabetes shortly before pancreatic cancer is diagnosed (when the cancer is affecting how much insulin the pancreas can make) or soon after surgery (when some or all of the pancreas has been removed).